 - P = V x I x Cosθ … (Power in AC single phase AC circuits)

 - R = Resistance in Ohm’s

 As the first formula (or Ohm’s law) shows that voltage is must to flow the current in a conductive material having some amount of resistance as almost all materials having some amount of resistance to the flow of electrons through it.

-The logic behind this scenario is that some of the quantities remain same in fist case and paraders are change at the second case.
-Assume that the resistance is constant, then:
+The logic behind this scenario is that some of the quantities remain the same in the first case, while parameters change in the second case.
+Assuming that the resistance is constant, then:

-- If the power of the source is constant then the current would decrease when voltage increases.
+- If the power of the source is constant, the current decreases when voltage increases.

-- If the power of the source increases, both voltage and current increase i.e. power is variable.
+- If the power of the source increases, both voltage and current increase, meaning the power is variable.

 So the main cause is the voltage and current as an effect is the killer at specific rate for specified period.
 Current will kill you but some amount of voltage is required to flow that current in the body breaking the human body resistance.
 In other words, an enough power is required to pass in the human body for proper electric shock.

 In short, high voltage with a few micro amperes cause nothing to the human body like in high voltage supplying cathode ray tube in traditional TV set or high static voltage in the comb. on the other hand high current with hundredth of ampere with ten, twenty or thirty or more make nothing to human bodies like electric welding machine as the amount of voltage is not enough to push that level of high current in the human body as there is a path with least amount of resistance as compared to the human body internal resistance.
 Another example is the car battery having high amperage with low voltage level (12V DC) but if we touch both leads, it won’t electrocute.
 Therefore enough voltage of hundredth with enough current make electric shock to human bodies because human body like resistor need enough power to pass current.